 The Importance of Creating a Will

 It is better if intestate succession remains the exception.
 It is always best for an individual to personally decide what happens to their assets when they pass.
-Not only does this allow their final wishes to be carried out, but it also prevents loved ones from dealing with legal issues.
+This prevents loved ones from dealing with legal issues.
 Even if you are young and healthy, you should create a final will as soon as possible.

 The Importance of Registering Your Will

 You can ease the process of dividing your assets after you pass by making simple preparations.
 It does not end with just registering your will.
 Store your will in a secure place and make sure someone has access.
 In times of grief, people do not think clearly.
 If your will is hard to locate, this can add stress and even conflict in a family.
 With a will in place, you can keep any more frustration from happening.
 Keep a document listing your lawyer’s name and where everything can be located.